-Deciding whether to buy a regular blender or super blender?
-First you should ask yourself how much you are going to be using the appliance.
-If you're right into your blending and looking for versatility, a high-powered super blender ticks all the boxes.
-If you're only interested in blending soft foods and making the occasional smoothie, a regular blender might be more up your alley.
+Regular blender or high-performance super blender?
+If you're right into your blending and looking for versatility, a high-powered blender ticks all the boxes.
+If you're only interested in blending soft foods and making the odd smoothie, a regular blender at a fraction of the price might be more up your alley.

-There's no doubt that our home economist Fiona Mair knows her way around a kitchen and has endless knowledge about kitchen appliances.
-With 30 years of experience she's seen lots of new technology enter the kitchen space.
-She goes from testing large appliances like ovens and cooktops to smaller benchtop appliances like hand mixers.
-She's a whiz in the kitchen and knows how to put any appliance through its paces to see if it's worth a spot in your kitchen.
+With 30+ years of experience our home economist Fiona Mair knows her way around a kitchen and has endless knowledge about kitchen appliances.
+Fiona and our test coordinator Chantelle Dart go from testing large appliances like ovens and cooktops to smaller benchtop appliances like hand mixers.

 How we test

-- Chop carrots We assess the blender's ability to chop carrots in a uniform manner, without leaving large chunks behind or conversely turning them into puree.
+- Chop carrots: We assess standard blenders' ability to chop carrots in a uniform manner, without leaving large chunks behind or conversely turning them into puree.

-- Green smoothie We process fruit and vegetables and then put the smoothie through a fine sieve to see how well the blender has processed them.
+- Green smoothie: For personal blenders, we process fruit and vegetables and then put the smoothie through a fine sieve to see how well the blender has processed them.

-Super blenders are more versatile than regular blenders so we conduct the following extra tests on these products:
+- Nut butter and sorbet: High-performance blenders are more versatile than regular blenders so we conduct the following extra tests on these products.

 - Blending and heating a raw vegetable soup